bdillo/bdillo.github.io/content/_index.md

 +++
+title = "home"
 template = "index.html"
 +++

 Hello!
 This is my blog where I write about various things most likely related to security, systems programming, networking, and distributed systems.

-Thanks for visting.
+Thanks for visiting!